-- Healthy, nutritious choices are available to pupil's everyday provided by Wrexham School Meals Service / in-house catering team (delete as appropriate). - The menu is consistent with the Healthy Eating in Schools (Wales) Measure and meets the required food and drink nutrient based standards.
-See Appendix 2 for compliant items. - Access to free, fresh, drinking water is available for all pupils separate from the toilet areas. - Squash of any kind including sugar free squash will not be provided. - Flavoured water or flavoured milk of any kind will not be provided. - Confectionary and Savoury snacks will not be provided at lunchtime. - The Healthy Eating in Schools (Wales) Measure does not apply to food bought in from home.
+- Healthy, nutritious choices are available to pupil's everyday provided by Wrexham School Meals Service. - The menu is consistent with the Healthy Eating in Schools (Wales) Measure and meets the required food and drink nutrient based standards.
+See\Appendix 2\for compliant items. - Access to free, fresh, drinking water is available for all pupils separate from the toilet areas. - Squash of any kind including sugar free squash will not be provided. - Flavoured water or flavoured milk of any kind will not be provided. - Confectionary and Savoury snacks will not be provided at lunchtime. - The Healthy Eating in Schools (Wales) Measure does not apply to food bought in from home.
 Parents opting to supply their children with a packed lunch, should be encouraged to provide a healthy and balanced meal, through the provision of regular healthy eating advice and information.
 Parents are reminded of the above guidance in relation to school trips in particular.
 See Appendix 3 for suggested items.

-6.5 Food Safety
+Food Safety